noodlehaus/dispatch/README.md

 ```

 ## Views and Partials
-Dispatch gives you two functions for displaying views or templates and for loading view segments or partials.
+Dispatch gives you two functions for displaying views or templates and for loading view segments or partials - `render()` and `partial()`.
+When you call these functions, Dispatch looks for the filenames you pass to it inside the path you set `views.root` to.
+The view files need to have the `.html.php` extensions.
+For partials, the filenames need to begin with the underscore (_).

 ```php
 <?php